So, you've heard about Liverpool, the nightlife, the people, and the dam right good vibe that sets us apart from any

 Another place you might want to try is over on the Albert Dock, great river views if you fancy a bit of sightseeing on your first visit to Liverpool.
-Check out Circo Bar and Pan America, classed as Liverpool's trendy and up market patch, loads of glamour and young professionals, and dress to impress is a must or you'll just look out of place.
+Check out Circo Bar, Gusto and Pan America, classed as Liverpool's trendy and up market patch loads of glamour and young professionals, and dress to impress is a must or you'll just look out of place.
 Overall, good pre-clubbing location with some good bar & restaurants if your out for a group meal then get yourself over to Concert Square or Mathew Street.
 Or maybe head over to the near by Liverpool ONE and check out the trendy Palm Sugar bar or have a night in Liverpool's glamorous Playground nightclub, popular celebrity hotspot.

 " For the older crowd: one place and one place only...
 Seel Street.
 Full of great bars.
 Revolutions to start.
 Good vibe and cheap drinks.

 We've been getting the odd email about where to go besides concert square and mathew street.
 Clubbers complaining about too many lads and scallys in the bars and clubs.
 We recommend checking out St peters square and Seel street, ironically, 2 minutes from Concert Square.

 A couple of trendy bars, funky students and lots of young professionals hang around here.
 We can recommend the Peacock bar, Revolution, Alma de Cuba, Igloo, Heebie Jeebies, Cinema Paradiso and Liverpool's most recent addition, the Empire club which has 4 individual rooms playing all different types of music.
 It might also be a good idea to head up to Hardman street, popular student quarter which has a few funky bars, no scallys, live music and student type atmospheres.

 We do tend to repeat ourselves quite a lot about Concert Square, so we must emphasize that Concert Square is the main drinking hotspot for Liverpool's nightlife on a Friday & Saturday night.
 Perfectly positioned, right in the centre of Liverpool offering you a mass of bars and clubs and walking distance to a lot of other popular drinking areas here in Liverpool, including: Seel Street, Wood Street, Slater Street and the trendy St Peters Square.